 “ Carl Linnaeus, in the 1700s developed a way to name and organize species.
 That is the correct answer.
 Brahma is not totally incorrect as well.
 Let’s discuss it during the class “

 Teacher analyzes deeper into the child’s response.
 A single answer “ Brahma “ can be the beginning of an insightful discussion.
-Here is how it could have spanned.

 Brahma Created first-person Manu.
-And when the world was being submerged because of floods, it was Manu who built a boat and is instrumental in bringing back life to Earth.
+And when the world was being submerged because of floods, it was Manu who built a boat and was instrumental in bringing back life to Earth.
 The discussion does not end here.

-Teacher can draw parallels between Noah, the biblical character who also like Manu was chosen to save the world.
+The teacher can draw parallels between Noah, the biblical character who also like Manu was chosen to save the world.
 Just like the boat was the medium used, Noah built an ark to save humanity.
 And it is not just Christianity and Hindu mythology which talks about.
 There is a similar story about how mankind perished and was brought back to life and how Nuh was instrumental in doing so.
 Buddhism talks about Merchants in the sea and a wise man who saved the world.

 So while kids are learning the science part of “Apocalyptic events causing extinction” children learn about different religious beliefs and how similar these beliefs are.